-The fact that the co-efficient of interest nearly doubles between the OLS and IV regressions suggests that the effect of knowledge on enrolment is particularly strong for those whose knowledge levels are influenced by the presence of an incentivised agent.
-In other words, those households for whom the knowledge transfer is the most successful are also the households for which increased knowledge is most likely to lead to take-up.
+The fact that the co-efficient of interest nearly doubles between the OLS and IV regressions suggests that the effect of knowledge on enrolment is particularly strong for those whose knowledge levels are influenced by the presence of an incentivised agent (local average treatment effect).
+In other words, those households for whom the knowledge transfer is the most successful are also the households for whom increased knowledge is most likely to lead to take-up.